Tim’s take:

 For how to read the price series themselves, deadweight cattle and lamb, feed wheat, farmgate milk, see our working guide to UK farm prices in 2026.

-How to read the weekly AHDB figures
+How to read the AHDB figures

 Compare against the five-year average, not last week.
 Ten per cent of winter barley cut in the second week of July is quick; the same figure in August is a crawl.